 - You will be prompted to accept the End User License Agreement.
 Click I accept.

 - Enter your information into the First Name, Last Name, E-Mail Address and Confirm E-Mail Address fields.
 When you are finished, click Try free for 30 days to activate your trial, click Purchase eStore License to purchase a full version or click Redeem Activation Code if you have already purchased DriveSecurity.

-- How do I renew/extend my license after the purchase period ends?
+To renew/extend your license after the purchase period ends: